anjalijk24/CS50P_2023_Harvard/README.md

 # Harvard CS50: Introduction to Programming with Python
 My solutions to Harvard University's "CS50 Introduction to Programming with Python" course on edX.
 I used both CS50'S IDE and VS code on my macOS to carry out these assignments.

-The following are the ten modules and their corresponding problem sets (PS) covered in the coursework:
+The following are the ten modules and their corresponding problem sets (PS) covered in the coursework: \n
 0. Functions, Variables        -- PS0
 1. Conditionals                -- PS1
 2. Loops                       -- PS2